temporalio/edu-101-dotnet-code/exercises/finaleworkflow/README.md

 # Start the Worker (Java)

-In one terminal, run the following command:
+In one terminal, run the following command from the `finaleworkflow` directory:

 ```
 java -classpath \